ropensci-archive/learngganimate/example_heart_pumping.md

 #animate(ga, nframes=10, width=350)
 ```

-BUt `transition_manual` works.
-I also learnt that seeting the nframes
+But `transition_manual` works.
+I also learnt that setting the nframes
-argument of the `animate` function to a samll number makes the hear beat
+argument of the `animate` function to a samll number makes the heart
-faster than a larger number
+beat faster than a larger number.

 ``` r
 ga <- ggplot(data=body, aes(x, -y)) +